 - Celebrate British Food Fortnight by inviting friends for an autumnal harvest feast.
 Decorate the table with autumn leaves, berries and gourds and serve up warming favourites like pumpkin soup, local breads and speciality cheeses.

 - Shop in local butchers, greengrocers, farm shops and markets that source locally and will be able to tell you a little about the person who produced the food you are purchasing.
 Set yourself a ‘food miles limit” and see if you can source from within, say, 30 miles.
 Post your findings on social media using the hashtag #LoveBritishFood.
 Don’t worry if it is too difficult to meet the 30 mile criteria – its all about learning and raising awareness.

 - Seek out food in season – for more information about seasonal eating, see our What’s in Season page.

 - When you are shopping in larger stores make a special effort to seek out British food.
 Look at the label.
 Does it tell you where the food has come from?
 Does it provide a description of who produced it?
 And if it is imported, is there a British equivalent in-season?
-When looking to purchase products, keep an eye out for marks such as the Red Tractor logo.
+When looking to purchase products, keep an eye out for logos and marks.
 Visit our logos and marks page for further information on certification.

 - Encourage teachers in your children’s school to run food-related activities for at least one of the patriotic events this year, there are a myriad of resources available for teachers, and many of them are listed in our Teacher Zone.
 Also ask the caterers who provide the food for your staff or school restaurant if they will consider serving distinctly British produce.
 This could take the form of a special seasonal section on the menu.